Swiftpack.co - Adyen/adyen-authentication-ios as Swift Package

 case let .failure(error):

-/// Error raised, for example if the device is not protected by either pass code, face Id, or fingerprint.
+/// Failure to register the device, for example if the device is not protected by either pass code, face Id, or fingerprint.

 }